B2. Operations

 Propose the following problem:

 The bird family in the nursery rhyme Ten in the Nest decides that they need another nest.
-After building a new nest, they look for different ways to divide the members between the two nests.
+After building a new nest, they look for different ways to divide the family between the two nests.

 Ask a few students to take turns explaining the problem in their own words.
 Help them to express it by asking them the following questions: